kubernetes/community/contributors/design-proposals/multi-platform.md

 Go 1.5 introduced many changes.
 To name a few that are relevant to Kubernetes:
  - C was eliminated from the tree (it was earlier used for the bootstrap runtime).
  - All processors are used by default, which means we should be able to remove [lines like this one](https://github.com/kubernetes/kubernetes/blob/v1.2.0/cmd/kubelet/kubelet.go#L37)
- - The garbage collector became more efficent (but also [confused our latency test](https://github.com/golang/go/issues/14396)).
+ - The garbage collector became more efficient (but also [confused our latency test](https://github.com/golang/go/issues/14396)).
  - `linux/arm64` and `linux/ppc64le` were added as new ports.
  - The `GO15VENDOREXPERIMENT` was started.
 We switched from `Godeps/_workspace` to the native `vendor/` in [this PR](https://github.com/kubernetes/kubernetes/pull/24242).
  - It's not required to pre-build the whole standard library `std` when cross-compliling.
 [Details](#prebuilding-the-standard-library-std)